 - As one may expect, food at North Island is of exceptional quality.
 The resort offers a mouthwatering culinary experience that matches its reputation.
 Daily menus are designed according to the latest island harvest and special consideration is given to any dietary requirements you may have.
 Besides in-room dining, there are two dining venues on the Island that lend themselves to a range of food experiences depending on your mood.
 The main dining room offers gracious candlelit, private dining with the gentle sounds of the ocean setting the scene for a romantic evening.
 The West Beach bar serves up fresh hot pizza, salads and tapas-style barbecue snacks, all perfect for sharing as you watch the sunset, lingering over a cocktail and relaxed music.

-- When you stay at North Island, you will follow in the footsteps of many famous people, since the resort is a favorite of the world’s elite and enjoys a devoted following among A-listers.
-Royal couple Prince William and Duchess Kate of Cambridge spent 10 days on North Island after their wedding in April 2011.
+- When you stay at North Island Seychelles, you will follow in the footsteps of many famous people, since the resort is a favorite of the world’s elite and enjoys a devoted following among A-listers.
+Prince William and Duchess Kate of Cambridge spent 10 days on North Island after their wedding in April 2011.
 The resort was also the decor for the honeymoon of Hollywood star George Clooney and Amal Alamuddin after their Aman Venice wedding in 2014.
 David and Victoria Beckham celebrated their 10th wedding anniversary on the island in 2009.
-And also actress Salma Hayek and French husband Francois-Henri Pinault travelled to North Island for their honeymoon.
+And also actress Salma Hayek and husband Francois-Henri Pinault traveled to North Island for their honeymoon.

 - Although the majority of North Island’s guests are couples and honeymooners, the resort is also a wonderful place to explore and enjoy as a family.
 There is a wide range of activities available, both on land and in the water, that designed to keep young minds and bodies active.
 All activities are supervised by expert staff to ensure that children are well looked after and entirely safe while their parents can take time out to reconnect with each other in complete peace and quiet.